sguox002/leetcode/review/easy.md

 possible problem:
 1. empty list is considered to be true
 2. reverse list shall return prev instead of head (it is null)
+3. reverse list in this is more clear.

-235. Lowest Common Ancestor of a Binary Search Tree
+###235.
+Lowest Common Ancestor of a Binary Search Tree

-power of 2:
-1. num>0
-2. num & num-1 ==0

-power of 3
-- num>0
-- keep divide 3 until go to 1

-power of 4:
-- num>0
-- even bit is 1 ( num & num-1==0 and num&0x555555 to make sure it is not 2^n)

-344. Reverse String
+###344.
+Reverse String
 trivial using two pointer from both end

-345. reverse vowels
+###345. reverse vowels
+trivial using two pointer
 ```cpp
     string reverseVowels(string s) {
         if(s.empty()) return s;